comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 Since I think RegEx are so important, here are some additional searches to try to make.
 In each case, the goal is to create one search string that finds the indicated text.
 Check your results by seeing what is found with your string and play until it gets the correct text.

-Write a RegEx to find:
+Using the "Go Gators, Come on Gators, Get up and Go!" string, write a RegEx to find:

 1. "Get" and "Gat"
 1. Two letter words